lvwenzhuo2003/APCSP-SnakeGame/README.md

 ## Contribution
 We do not support contributions now.
 Any pull request will be ignored currently.

-For more information, please go to [Project Self-introduction file] (Project_Infrastructure.md).
+For more information, please go to [Project Self-introduction file](Project_Infrastructure.md).